Mahdi451/ChromeOS_Debugging_Tool/README.md

 ```
 usage: chromeDebugging.py
 		[-h] [--testcase TESTCASE_TO_RUN]
                 [--test TEST_TO_RUN] [--ip IP_ADDRESS]
                 [--after_test_delay WAIT_DEVICE_INITIALIZATION]
                 [--count ITERATION_COUNT] [--command CMD_TO_RUN]
                 [--search_for SEARCH_PATTERNS [SEARCH_PATTERNS ...]]

 optional arguments:
+  -h, --help
-  -h, --help            show this help message and exit
+  		Show this help message and exit

   --testcase TESTCASE_TO_RUN
-                        testcase to run is before reboot or suspend test
+                Specify which testcase to run on system.
+		testcase_to_run is before reboot or suspend the test.

   --test TEST_TO_RUN
-						test to run is either "reboot" or "suspend" or
+		Choose from the following options for test_to_run is either "reboot"
-                        "rtc_coldboot" or "ec_coldboot" or "servo_coldboot"
+		or "suspend" or "rtc_coldboot" or "ec_coldboot" or "servo_coldboot"

   --ip IP_ADDRESS
-						provide remote system ip
+		Provide IP of remote system

   --after_test_delay WAIT_DEVICE_INITIALIZATION
                 Provide Device initialization delay in seconds after test!

   --count ITERATION_COUNT
                 Provide iteration count!

   --command CMD_TO_RUN
 		Please mention the command to check in double quotes!

   --search_for SEARCH_PATTERNS [SEARCH_PATTERNS ...]
                 Provide one or many search strings with space.
-						If found, test will FAIL/STOP.
+		If found, test will either return FAIL/STOP.
 ```